| Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 66:23 "All mankind will come to bow down before Me," says the Lord" The VERB (BDB 1005, KB 295) is a rare Hishtapael (found only here).
 This is the obvious implication of monotheism.
 For a full list of the universal emphasis in Isaiah see 45:22.

-66:24 This is the description of the unfaithful of both covenant people and Gentiles.
+66:24 This is the description of the fate of the unfaithful of both covenant people and Gentiles.
 I do not think one can build a theology of end-time punishment based on this verse.
-This is the possible source of Jesus' use of the word Gehenna, which means "the valley of the sons of Hinnon," which was the place Judeans worshiped Molech and was made into a garbage dump of Jerusalem.
-Jesus used this term to describe eternal separation from God (see SPECIAL TOPIC: THE DEAD, WHERE ARE THEY?
-[Sheol/Hades, Gehenna, Tartarus]).
+This is the possible source of Jesus' use of the word Gehenna, which is a contraction of the phrase, "the valley of the sons of Hinnon," which was the place Judeans worshiped Molech and was made into a garbage dump of Jerusalem.
+Jesus used this term to describe eternal separation from God.
 Notice the elements of the worm that does not die and the fire that is not quenched.
 This is the imagery chosen by Jesus Himself to describe the fate of those who refuse to believe in Him (cf. Matt.
 25:46).

 DISCUSSION QUESTIONS